fairyglade/ly/readme.md

 sudo rc-update add ly
 ```

-You can edit the tty in which ly will start in the service script.
+You can edit which tty ly will start on in the service script.
 If you choose a tty that already has a login/getty running you have to disable the getty so it doesn't respawn on top of ly
 ```
 sudo rc-update del agetty.tty1